DAILY - UPDATED

-The Honda Element, which made its first appearance in the US in 2003, fared a little better, and made it 2011 before getting axed by Honda.
+Another box-like shaped vehicle, the Honda Element, which made its first appearance in the US in 2003, fared a little better, and made it to 2011 before getting axed by the automaker.

 The xB, the Scion box car, was the one that many people believed might actually be a rival to the Soul, especially since it was the first of the group to appear on the market.

 It was the vehicle that Scion used to launch their brand back in 2003, and at that time, it was considered to be an ultra-hip vehicle that would set the tone in the urban utility market.

 It was initially a hit with the younger generation, but an ill-conceived redesign in 2008 put sales of the model into a tailspin from which it was simply unable to recover.

 It cannot be argued that sales of the xB were great in the early days, but Toyota, the owners of Scion, decided to finally pull the plug in 2015.